JeroMiya/xamarin.flutter/TRANSPILER_README.md

 5. (optional) Install the `dotnet-format` global tool (see instructions here: https://github.com/dotnet/format)

+6. (optional) If you have nodejs installed, run `npm install -g lec` from the command line to install the line-ending-corrector command line utility, used in `run.bat` to convert LF to CRLF line endings.
+This must be done before checkin if you are on Windows.

-6. In a terminal window or command prompt (except for git bash, which does not work at this time), navigate to the AST directory and run the `run.bat` script.
+7. In a terminal window or command prompt (except for git bash, which does not work at this time), navigate to the AST directory and run the `run.bat` script.
 If you want to skip the dotnet-format tool, run `dart analyzer.dart` directly.

 This will run through the Flutter SDK and create an equivalent *.cs files.